jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 ## Client-based {#clientbased}

 The simplest algorithm is to distribute each different client to a different resolver.
 This reduces the number of users any particular service will know about.
-However, in order to function properly, this methods needs to apply some kind of stable assignment mechanism, e.g., a stable hash.

-One way of doing this is to hash the client's identity in some manner:
+However, this does little to protect an individual user from the aggregation of information about queries at the selected resolver.

+In this design clients select and consistently use the same resolver.
+This might be achieved by randomly selecting and remembering a resolver.
+Alternatively, a resolver might be selected using consistent hashing that takes some conception of client identity as input:

     i = h(client identity) % n

-Note that the client identity can (and should) be something that remains private to the client itself; the resolver service need not be told about the identity, even if the client's concept of its own identity leads it to select a particular resolver service.
-To avoid disclosing DNS usage patterns to all resolvers, the identity needs to be persistent information, perhaps obtained from the operating system, user account, hardware, or a random value chosen upon the first use of the application.
+For the purposes of this determination, a client might be an entire device, with the selection being made at the operating system level, or it could be a selection made by individual applications.

+Where different applications make independent resolver selections, activities that involve multiple applications can result in information about those activities being exposed to multiple resolvers.
+For instance, an application could open another application for the purposes of handling a specific file type or to load a URL.
+This could expose queries related to the activity as a whole to multiple resolvers.

+Even making different selections at the level of a device can result in replicating related information to multiple resolvers.
+For instance, an individual who uses a particular application on multiple devices might perform similar activities on those devices, but have DNS queries distributed to different resolvers.

-While this algorithm satisfies the first overall goal in {{goals}}, it does nothing about splitting information regarding a particular client to different services.
-The only privacy benefit it provides is that it reduces the number of clients that each resolver service provider has information about.
-This may discourage attacking that service, or forcing the service to give out information.
-But for each individual client, there is still some resolver service that knows everything about the user's DNS usage patterns.
+While this algorithm provides distribution of DNS queries in the aggregate, it does little to divide information about a particular client between resolvers.
+It effectively only reduces the number of clients that each resolver can acquire information about.
+This provides systemic benefit, but does not provide individual clients with any significant advantage as there is still some resolver service that has a complete view of the user's DNS usage patterns.

 ## Name-based {#namebased}